kaiidams/Kokoro-Speech-Dataset/README.md

 and
 [UniDic Lite](https://pypi.org/project/unidic-lite/)
 from Kanji-Kana mixture writing system.
-Readings are in Romanized-like writing system which is similar to the writing system used by [Julius](https://github.com/julius-speech/julius).
+Readings are in romanized writing system which is similar to the format used by [Julius](https://github.com/julius-speech/julius).

 The audio clips were split and transcripts were aligned automatically by